-As is the case for unconscious shadow elements, the Borg are near to undefeatable.
+As is the case for unconscious shadow elements, the Borg are close to invincible.
 They have superior strength, technology and travel capabilities, enabling them to appear in an instance anywhere in the galaxy.
 When a defense is developed or a new weapon is used on them, they collectively adapt to it within minutes.

 Early on in the Star Trek narrative the Borg are completely undifferentiated.
 They are a collective being of pure evil, and to be assimilated means you are lost forever.
 Borg drones, even newly assimilated friends, are not considered lives worth saving.

 But gradually we learn more about them.
 In the series Star Trek : The Next Generation (1987-1994) and Star Trek : Voyager (1995-2001) we learn to value the lives of drones whose link to the Collective was severed.